Debang5hu/ctf-writeups/tryhackme/lunizz_ctf/solution.md

 Found an interesting txt file 'to_my_best_friend_adam.txt'

-read the file to get the clue of the password of the user 'mason'
+open the link and read the file to get the clue of the password of the user 'mason'

 --------------------------------------------------------------------------------------------------------------------
 Next get into Mason user with the password(all small letters and no space)